robstoll/atrium/misc/kdoc/packages.md

 # Module atrium

 ## KDoc of Atrium
-Atrium is built up by different modules.
-The packages shown below contain classes etc. of all modules excluding the one of _atrium-core-robstoll_ and _atrium-core-robstoll-lib_.
+Atrium is built up by different modules, each available for different platforms.

+The packages shown below contain classes etc. of all modules excluding the one of _atrium-core-robstoll_, _atrium-core-robstoll-lib_, _atrium-domain-robstoll_ and _atrium-domain-robstoll-lib_.

+The following names do not include the platform specific suffix which is `-common`, `-jvm`, `-js` or `-android`.

 Bundle modules:
 - **atrium-cc-de&#95;CH-robstoll** defines to have a dependency on